erikerikerikerikerikerikerik/local-video/README.md

 ## Features

+- NEW: thumbnails display a slideshow on mouse hover.
 - Automatically indexes videos and generates thumbnails.
 - Displays a gallery of videos with thumbnails.
 - Switch to directory tree gallery view.